Aloha Lani

 No analysis available

-I searched the remarks for phrases indicating a parking waitlist (e.g., 'parking waitlist', 'waiting list', 'join waitlist for parking') and found none.
-Multiple remarks describe assigned, deeded, fee-simple, covered parking stalls and availability for purchase/rent, but no mention of a formal waitlist system.
+I searched the remarks for phrases such as 'parking waitlist', 'parking waiting list', or 'join waitlist for parking' and found none.
+The listings repeatedly describe assigned, deeded, fee-simple, and available-for-sale parking stalls (and rules about renting stalls), which suggests no public mention of a formal waitlist system in the public remarks.

 No analysis available

-Listings repeatedly mention fob/key card access for garage, lobby, elevators and recreation areas, indicating an electronic card/fob security access system.
+Public remarks repeatedly mention fob/key card access for garage, lobby, elevators and recreation areas, indicating an electronic card/fob security access system.
+I looked for 'key card', 'fob', 'card reader' and found explicit references.

-Public remarks repeatedly state 24-hour/24/7 security and guard service onsite, indicating active security patrol/guard coverage of the building.
+Public remarks repeatedly state 24-hour security and guard service onsite, indicating active security patrol/guard coverage of the building.
+I searched for 'security patrol', 'guard', '24/7 security' and found many explicit mentions.

 No analysis available